cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## Function parameters and local variables

 Function parameters and variables used in functions are local to the function.
-See also [local variables](SYNTAX-1-VARIABLES.markdown#local-variables) and [global variables](SYNTAX-1-VARIABLES.markdown#global-variables).
+See also [variable scope](SYNTAX-1-VARIABLES.markdown#variable-scope).

 ## Return values